 Dr. Gilbert Tweedie was born in Dumffrieshire, Scotland on the 12th of January,1828.
 Dr. Tweedie was the eldest of 5 children born to George Tweedie and the former Janet Graham.
-He was the eldest of 5 children.
 His siblings were; George, Jean, James and Janet.

-Dr. Tweedie began his studies at the University of Edinburgh, with the intention of training to become a medical missionary, but he immigrated to Canada in 1849.
-It is unknown where he received his religious education, but he was ordained as a United Presbyterian Minister in 1853.
-He was the minister of a church in Manilla, Ontario (Victoria County).
+Dr. Tweedie began his studies at the University of Edinburgh, with the intention of training to become a medical missionary, but he immigrated to Canada in 1849 before he completed his studies.
+He entered Knox College in Toronto and was ordained as a United Presbyterian Minister in 1853.
+He became the minister of a church in Manilla (Victoria County), Ontario.
 He resigned in 1855 to branch out to the New Canada Presbyterian Church in Lindsay, Ontario, but a throat affliction forced him to give up his ministry.
 Dr. Tweedie enrolled at The University of Toronto Faculty of Medicine

 Dr. Tweedie graduated M.D. from Victoria College in 1860.
 Dr. Tweedie and his family were listed on the 1861 census in Toronto.
 He obtained a provincial licence to practice in 1862.
 According to the 1882 Ontario Medical Register, Dr. Tweedie joined the College of Physicians and Surgeons on the 15th of June, 1866.